sveltejs/kit/documentation/docs/90-additional-resources.md

 - [`sveltejs/realworld`](https://github.com/sveltejs/realworld) contains an example blog site
 - [`sveltejs/sites`](https://github.com/sveltejs/sites) contains the code for this site and [svelte.dev](https//svelte.dev/)

-SvelteKit users have also published plenty of examples on GitHub, under the [#sveltekit](https://github.com/topics/sveltekit) and [#sveltekit-template](https://github.com/topics/sveltekit-template) topics.
-Note that these have not been vetted by the maintainers.
+SvelteKit users have also published plenty of examples on GitHub, under the [#sveltekit](https://github.com/topics/sveltekit) and [#sveltekit-template](https://github.com/topics/sveltekit-template) topics, as well as on [the Svelte Society site](https://sveltesociety.dev/templates).
+Note that these have not been vetted by the maintainers and may not be up to date.

 ### Integrations